biointec/columba/further_info/advanced_options/README.md

 It explains how to adjust key parameters such as sparseness factors, k-mer sizes, and in-text verification settings.
 The guide also covers how to create and integrate custom search schemes, including file structure requirements, validation steps, and static and dynamic partitioning strategies.
 Additionally, it explains how to manage dynamic selection using multiple search schemes, with examples of folder structures and configurations for optimal use of Columba’s search capabilities.
+Finally, this guide introduces the optional $\phi$ move tables, a performance optimization available for the RLC flavor, explaining when and how to enable them for improved alignment performance.

 ## Adjusting Parameters